-The Academy is in its seventh year of operation and has met the forecast number of students.
-Numbers are steadily increasing as the Sixth Form enters its fourth year of operation.
-The Academy is full in all year groups at 11-16 and has a waiting list in operation, despite increasing its PAN to 230.
+The Academy is in its eighth year of operation and has met the forecast number of students in all year groups for 11-16 year olds.
+Numbers have slightly decreased as the Sixth Form enters its fifth year of operation.
+The Academy has a waiting list in operation, the PAN has been decreased to 216 from September 2018.

-Numbers in the Sixth Form are predicted to stabilise over time, with 149 students starting in Year 12 in September 2016 and 147 starting in September 2017.
+Numbers in the Sixth Form are predicted to stabilise over time, with 147 students starting in Year 12 in September 2017 and 119 starting in September 2018.